apache/submarine/docs/design/storage-implementation.md

   - Or they can use tracking APIs (such as Submarine tracking, mlflow tracking, etc.) to output customized tracking results for non TF/Pytorch workloads.
 - Training jobs of experiment typically generate model artifacts (files) which need perisisted, and both of notebook, model serving needs to load model artifacts from persistent storage.
 - There're various of meta information, such as experiment meta, model registry, model serving, notebook, experiment, environment, etc. We need be able to read these meta information back.
-- We also have code for experiment (like training/batch-prediction), notebook (ipynb), and endpoints.
+- We also have code for experiment (like training/batch-prediction), notebook (ipynb), and model servings.
-- And notebook/experiments/endpoint need depend on environments (dependencies such as pip, and Docker Images).
+- And notebook/experiments/model-serving need depend on environments (dependencies such as pip, and Docker Images).

 ### Implementation considerations for ML-related objects